12q1/local_docs/words/actuation.md

-# actuation
+# Actuation

 ---
-## Noun #noun
+#noun
 - **The [[act]] of putting into motion.**
  - _Example: Although an operator presses the button, the actuation is done by an immense series of levers and cranks._
 ---

 ---